Ernest Thompson Seton: Early life

-Seton was born in South Shields, County Durham, England of Scottish parents.
-His family emigrated to Canada in 1866.
-After settling in Lindsay, Ontario, Seton spent most (after 1870) of his childhood in Toronto, and the family is known to have lived at 6 Aberdeen Avenue in Cabbagetown.
+Seton was born in South Shields, County Durham, England to Scottish parents.
+His family emigrated to British North America in 1866.
+After settling in Lindsay, Canada West Seton spent most (after 1870) of his childhood in Toronto, and the family is known to have lived at 6 Aberdeen Avenue in Cabbagetown.
 As a youth, he retreated to the woods of the Don River to draw and study animals as a way of avoiding his abusive father.
 He attended the Ontario College of Art in 1879, studying with John Colin Forbes, then won a scholarship in art to the Royal Academy in London, England in 1880.
+He went out into the field, sometimes accompanied by William "Willie" Brodie jr., the son of the naturalist Dr. William Brodie.
+The death of Willie in a canoeing accident was a blow to Seton.
 In the 1890s, he studied at the Académie Julian in Paris In 1893-4, he was elected an associate member of the Royal Canadian Academy of Arts.

 On Seton's 21st birthday his father presented him with an invoice for all of the expenses connected with his childhood and youth, including the fee charged by the doctor who delivered him.
 According to one writer, he paid the bill, but never spoke to his father again.
 In his autobiography, Trail of An Artist-naturalist: The Autobiography of Ernest Thompson Seton, he discusses the incident in detail, but, since he hadn't "a cent of money," he could not pay his father.
-He went immediately to work and used the money he made to leave the household forever.
+He went immediately to work and used the money he made to leave the household.

 In 1882, he joined his brother on a homestead outside Carberry, Manitoba, where he began to write.
 In 1891, he published The Birds of Manitoba and was appointed Provincial Naturalist by the government of Manitoba.
-He continued to publish books about Manitoba for decades to come, including The Life Histories of Northern Animals: An Account of the Mammals of Manitoba and lived in Manitoba until 1930, when he moved to Santa Fe, New Mexico.
+He continued to publish books about Manitoba for decades to come, including The Life Histories of Northern Animals: An Account of the Mammals of Manitoba and lived in Manitoba, before moving to New York and Connecticut.
+In 1930, when he moved to Santa Fe, New Mexico.